Tarunb0/DevOps-docs-hub/kubernetes/k8s-install.md

 # Kubernetes (K8S) step-by-step installation guide on Ubuntu from scratch

 ![k8s](https://imgur.com/bKUeyKX.png)

-Certainly!
-Here's a step-by-step guide to installing Kubernetes (K8s) on Ubuntu from scratch.
+ The comprehensive instructions for installing Kubernetes (K8s) on Ubuntu from scratch.
  This guide will walk you through the process of setting up a basic Kubernetes cluster using `kubeadm`, `kubelet`, and `kubectl`.

 **Prerequisites:**